AlexArabadzhiev/Form-Validation-Tool/README.md

 ## Install Node

 First, make sure you have Node.js installed.
-Then run this script to install dependencies (async, JSdom):
+Then run this scripts to install dependencies (async, JSdom):

 ```
 $ npm install async -g
 $ npm install jsdom -g
 ```

-## Running Checks
+## Changing Path to content

-First go to contentManager.js and rename the PATH STRING to the folder where your content is, then run :
+Go to contentManager.js and rename "contentPath" to the path folder where your content is.

+## Choosing Checks

+Go to pluginManager.js and change to TRUE the checks you want to be executed.

+## Choosing Checks

+Open console in the main folder of the tool and run:

 ```
 $ node app